 If you want to experience this adventure, but not lose your glasses!: Bike and Kayak Tours

 Final Thoughts on The 10 Best Adventures Around the World

 While I know that the adventures with Chris will never end, knowing that I have ridden an elephant or ziplined through the jungle helps me to believe that I can do hard things.

 If you are an adventure seeker at heart, you’ll love these ideas.
-Perhaps you even have a few of your own.
+Perhaps you will even have a few adventures of your own.
 Leave a comment below if there’s an amazing adventure that you want to share.